Missionary position: Butterfly position

+In the butterfly position, the woman can lie on her back with her hips on the edge of a platform such as a bed, table, kitchen bench, desk, etc. while the man penetrates her while standing.

 Riding high

 In the riding high missionary variant, the man enters the woman and then shifts his body up and forward toward her head.
 He then rocks back and forth, stimulating her clitoris with his pelvic bone, or base of his penis.
 This results in more consistent clitoral stimulation at the cost of a man's deep thrusting; accordingly, some men prefer to use it during only part of sex.

 Anal sex, tribadism and other aspects

 Penetrative anal sex may be performed on a partner in the missionary position.
 The legs may be raised high, with the knees drawn towards their chest, and with some sort of support (such as a pillow) under the receiver's hips for comfort and to raise the receiver's buttocks.
 The penetrating partner positions himself between the receiver's legs and aligns his penis with the anus for anal penetration.
 Instead of penetration, an active partner may perform anilingus on the partner with raised legs.

 Tribadism between women may be performed in the missionary position.
 The practice involves women rubbing their vulvas against each other.
 Female couples may also engage in the missionary position while one or both partners use their fingers or sex toys for stimulation of the clitoris, other parts of the vulva, or vagina.